 This is an amazing way to use up some of the nervous energy that builds up when you’re quitting smoking and is hugely beneficial to your stress levels in the short-term and the long-term.

 Get how you are feeling off of your chest.
 Find someone you trust and talk to them about what has been going on for you.

 10. Get offline for a few hours

-Social media can be a great tool for keeping in touch and learning new things, but overuse can get a little bit stressful sometimes.
-Just take some time to turn your phone off, log off Facebook, and be with yourself.
+Social media can be a great tool for keeping in touch and learning new things, but it can also get a bit stressful sometimes.
+Just take some time to turn your phone off and be with yourself or those around you.

 11. Cut down on caffeine

 Too much coffee and tea can make you feel jittery, especially when you’re quitting smoking.
-Limit your intake when possible, restrict it to morning times, and maybe try a decaff.
+Limit your intake when possible, restrict it to morning times, and maybe try decaf.

 12. Focus on the here and now

-Some of the most stressful things out there are the things that have already happened in the past that you regret, or things that might happen in the future that you’re worried about.
+Some of the most stressful things out there are the things that have already happened in the past, or things that might happen in the future that you’re worried about.
 But when you’re in a vulnerable place, try to limit the amount of time you spend thinking about things you can’t change, and try just focusing on what is happening right now.
 Take things one step at a time and cross those bridges when you get to them.